daevlin/Zero2Auto_homework/README.md

 }
 ```

-Let's validate this somehow by firing up x32dbg.
+Let's validate this somehow by firing up x32dbg and correlate this with the tool rahash2.
 ```
 x32dbg hash found: